 We've tested and reviewed more than a dozen mesh router systems, putting each one through dozens of tests.
-Our top pick is the Netgear Orbi, which offers superb performance and easy connectivity for all of your devices.
+Our top pick for the best mesh router is the Netgear Orbi, which offers superb performance and easy connectivity for all of your devices.
 The Orbi even offers add-on devices to give your home network voice control, outdoor coverage and more.

-If you want an inexpensive mesh-networking solution, the Samsung SmartThings Wifi mesh router is our favorite budget option, offering the most economical mesh system for whole-house coverage and great performance.
+If you want an inexpensive mesh-networking solution, the Samsung SmartThings Wifi mesh router is the best mesh router for those on a budget, offering the most economical system for whole-house coverage and great performance.

 Mesh routers are ideal for larger homes, offering broader coverage than standard wireless routers, and a more seamless experience than Wi-Fi extenders.
 Whether you need a mesh system for inexpensive whole-house coverage or security that covers all of your connected devices, here are the mesh routers to buy now.

 And if you're eagerly awaiting the Wi-Fi 6 version of the Netgear Orbi, one of the best Wi-Fi routers overall, you won't have to wait long.
 The Orbi Wi-Fi 6 Mesh System is launching in October for $699.

 Wi-Fi Spec: 802.11ac/Tri Band | Number of Antennas/Removable: 6/No | Ports: Four 1Gbps LAN, USB 2.0 | Peak Throughput: 552.1Mbps | Size: 8.9 x 6.7 x 3.1 inches

 When it comes to the best mesh system, the Netgear Orbi has it all: superb performance, easy setup and flexibility to handle everything from a modest apartment to a sprawling mansion.